Unboxing LLMs > loading...

 4.4 Practical Considerations for Streaming LLMs

-• Training Requirements: Most streaming approaches require specialized training or fine-tuning to work effectively, as models must learn how to utilize the recurrent connections or memory tokens.
+• Training Complexity: Streaming models often need specific training procedures or fine-tuning to learn how to effectively use the recurrent connections or memory mechanisms.

 5. Position Encoding Adaptations: The RoPE Case Study